openvinotoolkit/openvino/ngraph/python/BUILDING.md

     pip3 install cython

-### Build nGraph Python wheel

-We can build the Python wheel by issuing the following command:

-    cd "${MY_OPENVINO_BASEDIR}/openvino/ngraph/python"
-    python3 setup.py bdist_wheel

-Once completed, the wheel package should be located under the following path:

-    $ ls "${MY_OPENVINO_BASEDIR}/openvino/ngraph/python/dist/"
-    ngraph_core-0.0.0-cp38-cp38-linux_x86_64.whl

-You can now install the wheel in your Python environment:

-    cd "${MY_OPENVINO_BASEDIR}/openvino/ngraph/python/dist/"
-    pip3 install ngraph_core-0.0.0-cp38-cp38-linux_x86_64.whl

-#### What does `python3 setup.py bdist_wheel` do?

-The `python3 setup.py bdist_wheel` use CMake to build ngraph python bindings and pack module into a wheel package.
-You can recreate the process manually using OpenVINO build instructions:

- ### Configure, build and install OpenVINO
+ ### Configure and build as a part of OpenVINO

-The following section will illustrate how to download, build and install OpenVINO in a workspace directory specified by the `${MY_OPENVINO_BASEDIR}` variable.
+The following section will illustrate how to build and install OpenVINO in a workspace directory specified by the `${OPENVINO_BASEDIR}` variable.
 Let's start by setting this variable to a directory of your choice:

-    export MY_OPENVINO_BASEDIR=/path/to/my/workspace
+    export OPENVINO_BASEDIR=/path/to/my/workspace

 Now we can clone OpenVINO, configure it using `cmake` and build using `make`.
 Please note that we're disabling the building of a few modules by setting the `ENABLE_*` flag to `OFF`.
 In order to build the OpenVINO Python APIs set the mentioned flags to `ON`.
 Note the `CMAKE_INSTALL_PREFIX`, which defaults to `/usr/local/` if not set.

-    cd "${MY_OPENVINO_BASEDIR}"
+    cd "${OPENVINO_BASEDIR}"
     git clone --recursive https://github.com/openvinotoolkit/openvino.git
     mkdir openvino/build
     cd openvino/build